Will Gzip Replace Neural Networks for Text Classification?

 To get hands-on with the concepts discussed in this blog, you can check out this repository that I made.
 It provides a simple implementation of LZ77 and Huffman encoding, allowing you to experiment with these algorithms and see how they work in practice.

 For a more in-depth understanding of gzip, consider reading this blog post.
 This article offers an excellent explanation of the LZ77 algorithm.
-Of course, it’s highly recommended that you delve into the original paper, available here, which is very well written and understandable.
+Of course, you should read the original paper, available here, which is very well written and understandable.